 IPR (intellectual property registration) costs for activities to protect the project results are eligible for SME aid.
 By definition, these are costs associated with the formal application or registration process for various intellectual property rights (including patents, trademarks, design protection, plant breeders' rights certificates).
 These are the costs of the attorney to assist in the application process (i.e.: writing a patent, preparing a design protection application, etc.) and the official fees of the application process (filing fee, novelty search fee, etc.).
-Only costs incurred for services provided by specialized, subcontracted third parties shall be deemed acceptable.
+Acceptable costs are therefore only costs in the case of specialized externals (as third-party services).
 These costs are capped at EUR 20,000 incl.
-VAT per innovation process.
-The aid granted to cover these costs may only be used for IP protection for the activities described here.
-These costs must be incurred during the project term, although a limited extension of the project term may be requested for these IPR costs.
-A copy of effective submission or registration of the intellectual property right is to be attached to the final project report.
-Furthermore, the costing scheme of the project activities involved should be followed.
+VAT per innovation project.